Ditxit/responsive/README.md

 ## Coding conventions
 This library uses hyphen `-` as a syntax which it means `not` in common context.
 For example;
-> `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.
+> The attribute `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.

 ## Supported CSS libraries